Gelinator/TidyDataAssignment/README.md

 ##Understanding the results

 The resulting data is, for every subject in the dataset, is summarized by activity.
-The mean for the various movement meters is then averaged.
+The mean for the “mean” and “std” labeled column is then averaged.